muskanmanav16/MAP-D/README.md

 For more information on options and arguments, run `python cli.py --help`.

-To build the database with two tables, Abstract and entity, run the following command:
+To build the database with two tables, Abstract and Entity, run the following command:

 ```bash
 python cli.py build-db